Selsey: Cultural references

-In the opening scene of the Lerner and Loewe musical My Fair Lady, Professor Higgins correctly identifies one of the characters as coming from Selsey.
+In the opening scene of the Lerner and Loewe 1956 musical My Fair Lady, Professor Higgins correctly identifies one of the characters as coming from Selsey.

 Selsey is further referenced in the Madness song "Driving in My Car": "I drive up to Muswell Hill, I've even been to Selsey Bill".

 Climate

 Selsey's climate is classified as warm and temperate.
-Although Selsey is in one of the sunnier areas of the UK, there is rainfall throughout the year and even the driest month still has rain.
-Probably the most problematic climatic hazard is wind.
+Although Selsey is in one of the sunnier areas of the UK, there is rainfall throughout the year and even the driest month still has rain.Probably the most problematic climatic hazard is wind.
 The town is situated in an area where tornadoes and waterspouts are common.
 A tornado in 1986 damaged 200 houses and cut a swathe 70 metres wide.
 Another tornado in 1998 left an estimated £10m of destruction and damaged the late Patrick Moore's observatory.

+A study published by Princeton University and McGill University, in 2020, concluded that the Manhood Peninsula is at particularly high risk of flooding as its topography is less than 5 m above the current mean sea level and that by 2100 Selsey will be subject to permanent inundation.

+To mitigate flood risk, Chichester District Council has adopted the "Pagham to East Head Coastal Defence Strategy (2009)".
+This strategy describes a "Hold the line" policy for Selsey that will keep the coastline in the same place by maintaining sea defences.
+However, the Strategy cautions what it calls "funding challenges" that could impact the work needed.

 Nature

-In 2015, around 50 Smooth-hound sharks were observed near the beach at Selsey.
+In 2015, around 50 smooth-hound sharks were observed near the beach at Selsey.

+The Pagham Harbour Nature Reserve, operated by the Royal Society for the Protection of Birds (RSPB), is close to Selsey.
+It is possible to see a variety of bird species including Dark-bellied Brent Geese, Wigeon, Black-headed Gulls, Common, Sandwich and Little Terns.

+Transport

+Roads

+The B2145 Chichester road, is the only road in and out of the town crossing a bridge over the water inlet at Pagham Harbour at a point known as "the ferry".

+Buses

+The Stagecoach South 51 bus route runs from Chichester bus station to Selsey.
+Buses alternate between terminating at West Sands Caravan Park and Seal Road.
+The Selsey Community Shuttle Bus, operated by Selsey Town council, covers the outlying areas of the town, bringing people into the centre of Selsey to shop, attend the doctors' or dentists' surgeries, or to catch the Stagecoach bus into Chichester.

+Selsey Venture Club

+The Selsey Venture Club operate a voluntary minibus transport for elderly/ infirm residents to encourage them to take part in local community activities.

+Airports and railway stations

+The nearest airport is at Southampton followed by those at Gatwick, Bournemouth and Heathrow.

+Selsey is no longer connected to the national railway system.
+The railway line between Chichester and Selsey closed in 1935.
+The nearest rail stations are Chichester and Bognor.